San Bernardino is a city in California located in the county seat of the same name.

 There are amusement park rides for both kids and adults.

-San Bernardino History and Railroad Museum
+Discover Various Railway Facts at San Bernardino History and Railroad Museum

 It is located in an old depot.
 The museum reveals many insights about the railroad industry and features memorabilia.